WELCOME RUSVM PARENTS AND FAMILY!

-Get details on how to make your transition to the island as smooth as possible, from visa information and required documents, to shipping, banking, insurance coverage, and more.
+Get details on how to make the transition to the island as smooth as possible, from visitor visa information and required documents, to shipping, banking, insurance coverage and more.

 VERY IMPORTANT PARTNER CLUB

 The Very Important Partner (VIP) Club was established as a support group for spouses, partners, and significant others of students attending Ross Vet, and has grown considerably throughout the years.
 Many students move their entire families to St. Kitts to be with them while they pursue their education.
 Through the VIP Club, these family members/partners can meet others in similar situations in a supportive and fun environment.

 VIP Coordinator Quinton Bottoms offers guidance to other VIPs on transitioning to the island and provides positive support throughout the duration of your stay at Ross Vet.
 Colleen Govia is our VIP Advisor who works in the Housing Department.
 Colleen works along with the VIP Coordinators in addition to managing all VIP visa extensions.

 U.S. visitors to St. Kitts and Nevis may receive up to six (6) months upon entry before they are required to obtain a visitor visa.
 Other countries vary from one month to three months.
 At the end of the six (6) months, U.S. visitors are required to obtain a visitor visa if they wish to continue residing on the island.

 VIPs who need to apply for or renew the visitor visa can visit the Housing Office in Tegreman Hall 111 to complete and submit their visitor visa documents.

 The following items are to be presented to Administration for the Visa Application process: